lingbai-kong/CausalFormer/README.md

-# PyTorch Implementation of CauseFormer: An Interpretable Transformer for Temporal Causal Discovery
+# PyTorch Implementation of CausalFormer: An Interpretable Transformer for Temporal Causal Discovery

-Official PyTorch implementation for CauseFormer: An Interpretable Transformer for Temporal Causal Discovery.
+Official PyTorch implementation for CausalFormer: An Interpretable Transformer for Temporal Causal Discovery.

 ## Requirements